 Did you ever find a footprint in mud and wonder what animal made it?
 If left untouched for thousands of years, it would turn into a fossil!
 Create your own fossil replicas.

-Think about something that lived long ago, such as dinosaurs.
-How do we learn about their appearance?
+Brainstorm with students about things that lived long ago, such as dinosaurs.
+Discuss how we learn about their appearance?
 When scientists study fossils, they can estimate the size of animals by the sizes of their footprints and skeletons.
 Fossils are a tangible link to the past, and new information is being discovered each day.

 Making replicas of fossils with Crayola® Air-Dry Clay is easy.
 You can create fine details because of the smooth finish of the clay.
-What kinds of fossil imprints can you make with found objects such as plant leaves, sea shells, or even the foot of a toy dinosaur?
+Students make fossil imprints with found objects such as plant leaves, sea shells, or even the foot of a toy dinosaur?

 On a clean, dry surface flatten a handful of the clay.
 Make the edges uneven and jagged, like a rock.
 Cracks in the edges make it look authentic.
-Press objects into your rock and carefully remove them, so that you leave fossil prints.
-Air-dry your fossil for at least 48 hours.
+Press objects into the rock and carefully remove them, leaving a fossil print.
+Air-dry the fossil for at least 48 hours.

-Spread newspaper on your art table.
-Place a few drops of brown or black Crayola Tempera Paint on the surface of your fossil.
+Spread recycled newspaper on an art table.
+Students place a few drops of brown or black Crayola Tempera Paint on the surface of the fossil.
 With a paper towel or sponge, rub the paint over the surface.
 Rub off any excess so that the paint sticks only in the indentations for a rock-like finish.
 Add another earthy color and repeat the process.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho